Easy classics to read for beginners.

 7. Death of a Salesman by Arthur Miller

-Anyway.
-If talk of the American Dream makes you feel disillusioned, bitter, and hung out to dry, then, welcome!
-You’ll fit right in with Willy Loman, Miller’s traveling-salesman character who struggles with family, expectations of success, and stark reality.
-Fine times, eh?
-Still, definitely worth the read.
+If talk of the American Dream makes you feel disillusioned, bitter, and hung out to dry, then, welcome.
+You’ll fit right in with Willy Loman, the aging traveling-salesman character whose life is unraveling as he clings to outdated ideas of success, masculinity, and legacy.
+Oof.

 8. A Streetcar Named Desire by Tennessee Williams